esjeon/kwin-forceblur/README.md

 4. Enable `Force Blur` script by checking the checkbox next to it.

 5. Change script settings.
-Note that the script can only match window class.
+Note that the script can only match with window classes.

 6. Click `OK` to enable the script.

-7. Whenever the setting is changed, you must disable and re-enable the script.
+7. Whenever settings are changed, you must disable and re-enable the script.
    (Uncheck -> `Apply` -> Check -> `Apply`)